Azure/azure-sdk-tools/tools/tsp-client/README.md

 #### tsp-location.yaml

-This file is created through the `tsp-client init` command or you can manually create it under the project directory to run other commands, such as `tsp-client update`.
+This file is created through the `tsp-client init` command or you can manually create it under the project directory to run other commands supported by this tool.

 > NOTE: This file should live under the project directory for each service.